vamshidhar-thonti/React/README.md

 ## React Lifecycle methods

-- `ComponentDidMount()`: This method gets invoked when the component is placed on the DOM.
+- `componentDidMount()`: This method gets invoked when the component is placed on the DOM.
-- MORE TO BE ADDED HERE
+- `componentDidUpdate()`: This method gets invoked when there is an update through `this.props`, `setState()`, `forceUpdate()`
+- `componentWillUnmount()`: This method gets invoked where the component gets removed from the page.
+Through which the existing eventListeners can be removed to avoid any memory leaks.

+> _For more information on React's class based Lifecycle methods, refer this [page](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)_

 ## Optimizations